-A public appeal was launched on 11th June, 1983 and the Archdeacon of Winchester, The Venerable David Cartwright, preached at a special service on 12th June to mark the opening of the appeal.
+A public appeal was launched on 11th June 1983 and the Archdeacon of Winchester, The Venerable David Cartwright, preached at a special service on 12th June to mark the opening of the appeal.
 Assistance was sought from Government Agencies, Local and Church Authorities and Charities whose objectives included the advancement of religion and the preservation of buildings of architectural merit.
-At the same time a series of money raising events and ventures were planned by parishioners.
+At the same time, a series of money-raising events and ventures were planned by parishioners.
 The success of the campaign exceeded all expectations.
-In September 1984 it was possible to suspend further fund raising and a Thanksgiving Service was held on 15th September and the preacher was the Right Reverend David Cartwright, then Bishop of Southampton.
+In September 1984 it was possible to suspend further fundraising and a Thanksgiving Service was held on 15th September the preacher was the Right Reverend David Cartwright, then Bishop of Southampton.

-The task of raising such a large amount of money from a small community needed the wholehearted support of the parishioners, their direct involvement in planning the campaign and their willingness to participate in the fund raising activities.
-They did all these things with great enthusiasm and the whole enterprise engendered a most remarkable spirit of friendliness, fellowship and co-operation throughout the whole Parish and gave much enjoyment not only to those supporting it but also to the organizers as well.
+The task of raising such a large amount of money from a small community needed the wholehearted support of the parishioners, their direct involvement in planning the campaign and their willingness to participate in the fundraising activities.
+They did all these things with great enthusiasm and the whole enterprise engendered a most remarkable spirit of friendliness, fellowship and cooperation throughout the whole Parish and gave much enjoyment not only to those supporting it but also to the organisers as well.

 New Organ in 2001

 In 2001 the organ in the church was found to be in a poor state of repair.
-The pipes were primarily wooden, and suffering from the damp.
+The pipes were primarily wooden and suffered from the damp.
 As discussions were held on replacing the organ, it was discovered that an excellent organ in La Sainte Union teacher training college in Southampton was available since the chapel was being converted into a hall of residence.